Water approval is the first step to get a permit if you want to develop your property or business.

 Planning and Land Services must review all proposed wells for water-right exemption.
-See more resources for property owners at Department of Ecology.
+The Department of Ecology has more resources for you.

 Add additional dwelling unit (ADU) on my property.

-Requirements vary.
-Schedule a consultation with Drinking Water staff to discuss your proposed project.
+The requirements vary.
+You can schedule a consultation to discuss your project.